Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

+Dropping the condition on $g$, we have that any degeneration with monodromy invariant $\lambda$ admits a Kulikov model of fixed combinatorial type, adapted to $R$. \end{proposition}

+Recall, the Kulikov model is adapted to $R$ if the flat limit contains no strata, and any components of positive genus have a nef limit.

+\begin{proof} It is already a consequence of the general theory, see \cite[Thm.~1]{alexeev2021compact}, \cite[Thm.~3.24]{alexeev2021nonsymplectic}, that when $g\ge 2$, the KSBA compactification $\oF_S$ is normalized by a semitoroidal compactification associated to some semifan $\mathfrak{F}$.
+This is because the fixed locus of an involution is a so-called ``recognizable divisor."

+The main tool to find the associated semifan is \cite[Thm.~9.3]{alexeev2021compact}.
+It states that the cones $\sigma$ of the semifan $\mathfrak{F}$ are determined as the (closures of) collections of monodromy invariants $\lambda\in \sigma$ for which the KSBA-stable model of a degeneration with monodromy invariant $\lambda$ has a fixed combinatorial type, see \cite[Def.~8.12]{alexeev2021compact}.
+Furthermore, recognizability ensures that {\it any degeneration} with a given monodromy invariant in the projective class of $\lambda$ has the same combinatorial type \cite[Cor.~8.13]{alexeev2021compact}.
+The first statement follows.

+Even when $R$ contains no components of genus $g\ge 2$, many of the same properties of recognizability hold, in particular, the existence of a combinatorially constant Kulikov model adapted to $R$ for all divisors with a fixed monodromy invariant $\lambda$.
+Specifically, the second statement follows from \cite[Prop.~8.16]{alexeev2021compact} and the arguments in \cite[Thm.~3.24]{alexeev2021nonsymplectic}. \end{proof}

+With these results in mind, we need only construct some generic divisor model with monodromy invariant $m\lambda$, for all $\lambda\in \oT\cap \cC$, and identify when the combinatorial type of the stable model changes (as a function of $\lambda$).

-With the theory developed in \cite{alexeev2021compact} in mind, we are allowed to replace $\lambda$ by a multiple $m\lambda$, as this will not affect the stable models.
-Also, it is sufficient to consider $\lambda$ up to the isometry group $O(\oT)$.
-Thus, we can take $\lambda$ in a fundamental chamber $\ch_2$ for the reflection group $W_2$ or, more economically, in the fundamental chamber $\chref$ for the full reflection group $\wref$.
+It is sufficient to consider $\lambda$ up to the isometry group $O(\oT)$.
+Thus, we can take $\lambda$ in a fundamental chamber $\ch_2$ for the reflection group $W_2$ or, more economically, in a fundamental chamber $\chref$ for the full reflection group $\wref$.
+We only care about a generic $X_0$ within its combinatorial type.
+This is quite useful, as even a smooth, non-generic K3 surface $X_0\in \Delta\subset \bD_S$ does not smooth {\it with its involution} into $F_S$.